selva-a/selva-a/README.md

 # "Do what you love, and love what you do"

-   Hobbies : Listening Songs, cricket, volleyball, quotes writing, Programming.
+   Hobbies : Listening Songs, cricket, quotes writing, coding.

    Crazy love on programming 😜😍